Cooch Behar Panchanan Barma University: Faculties and Departments

-This faculty consists of the departments of Bengali, English, Hindi, Sanskrit, History, Political Science, Philosophy, Library and Information Science, Journalism & Mass Communication, Geography, Economics, Education, Law, and Commerce.
+This faculty consists of the departments of Bengali, English, Hindi, Sanskrit, History, Political Science, Philosophy, Library and Information Science, Journalism & Mass Communication, Economics, Education, Law, and Commerce.

 Cooch Behar Panchanan Barma University also offers Certificate Course in Rajbongshi language, and Spanish language.

 Affiliations

 Cooch Behar Panchanan Barma University is an affiliating university and has jurisdiction over the colleges of the Cooch Behar district.
 A total of 15 colleges from Cooch Behar district are affiliated with the university.